Berlin's rental cap overturned

 Update: As of April 13, 2021, the Federal Constitutional Court has ruled that the Mietendeckel, otherwise known as the rent freeze in Berlin, is unconstitutional.
 According to their ruling, the law is now void.
 This means that landlords are free to raise their rent on their investment properties.

-Four months after the first information about a cap and freeze on rents in Berlin was announced, the senate has passed a bill on which the city’s Red-Red-Green coalition (the Left Party, the Social Democrats and the Green Party) could agree.
-This article summarises what this draft legislation looks like and what consequences it will have for property owners.
+Four months after the first information about a cap and freeze on rents in Berlin was announced, the senate passed a bill on which the city’s Red-Red-Green coalition (the Left Party, the Social Democrats and the Green Party) could agree.
+Titled the “Gesetz zur Neuregelung gesetzlicher Vorschriften zur Mietenbegrenzung“ (Law on the Revision of Legal Provisions regarding Rent Limitation]), the new law has a severe effect on the Berlin rental market.
+However, the constitutional court has decided that the legitimacy of the law is unconstitutional, making it now void.
+This article summarises what this draft legislation looked like and what consequences it would have had for property owners.

-If an apartment is newly rented, neither the previous rent nor the upper rent limit may be exceeded.
-This means that rents that were previously higher than the upper limit must be lowered accordingly when new rentals are made.
-However, the rent caps are not only relevant for new rentals.
-Tenants in an existing rental contract can have their rent reduced upon application to the Urban Development Administration.
+The Mietendeckel law initially said that if an apartment is newly rented, neither the previous rent nor the upper rent limit may be exceeded.
+This meant that rents that were previously higher than the upper limit must be lowered accordingly when new rentals are made.
+However, the rent caps were not only relevant for new rentals.
+Tenants in an existing rental contract could have their rent reduced upon application to the Urban Development Administration.
 However, the prerequisite for this is that the upper rent limit is exceeded by more than 20% and is therefore considered to be “extortionate”.
 Location-dependent increases and reductions are also taken into account.